NickWarm/dotfile/README.md

-This is NickWarm's dotfile settings.
+This is NickWarm's editor and dotfile settings.

 This poject contains
 - vscode setting